Scoring Your Credit

-We're used to working with all tiers of FICO scores.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get it?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+How do you obtain a higher score?
+Improving your FICO score takes time.
+It can be rare to make a significant stride change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, pay them off in no more than two or three payments.

-- Keep up with payments.
+- Pay on time.
 Payment history is a huge factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Venice Hometown Realty, LLC, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Venice Hometown Realty, LLC, the loan application process can be a stress-free experience so you, too, can become a homeowner.